 Our Spring Escrow work has not started this year.
 Based on historical weather patterns, we have typically been able to start this work in mid-late April.
-The combination of the mild winter and warmer temperatures have us excited about the chance to start this work earlier than normal.
-We will update our website as our start date approaches.
+Current weather predictions show a decent amount of rainfall, which has the potential to delay the start of this work towards late April.
+We will continue to update our website as our start date approaches.

 After another Michigan winter, spring brings warmer temperatures and the ability to complete the exterior work on your home that could not be completed during winter conditions.
 We have partnered with our Trade Partners to work as quickly and efficiently to complete every open item.
 We understand the importance of completing these items as quick as possible, as you welcome family and friends to your new home this spring and summer.
 Below is the process and communication that Allen Edwin Homes uses to complete all of the open items on your home, including but not limited to exterior concrete, finish grading, lawn and/or landscape installation (if applicable), exterior painting and other miscellaneous exterior items.